andreafuturi/DenoVitePreact/README.md

 Your suggestions and contributions are highly appreciated!
 Feel free to provide feedback, report issues, or contribute to making this template even better.
 Stay tuned for a React version for increased compatibility.

+## Future
+It would be nice to implement a isomorphic router and SSG as default for no javascript

 ## Getting Started

 1. Clone this repository.